Tovaangar: Travel

 Prior to European colonialism, land travel through Tovaangar largely occurred through an extensive network of trails traveled by Indigenous peoples throughout the region.
 Although not often recognized by name, many of these trails became roads and highways that are now used for automobile travel.
-One of the most significant was the Mohave trail, which connected Tovaangar to nations in the east along, what the Spanish referred to as, the Colorado River.
+One of the most significant was the Mohave trail, which connected Tovaangar to nations in the east along what the Spanish referred to as the Colorado River.

 Travel over water mainly occurred through tule reed boats for local travel through waterways.
 For ocean travel, particularly between the mainland and the villages on Pimuu'nga, Kinkipar, and Haraasnga, te'aats or ti'ats were common.
-These are wooden plank boats still built by the Tongva currently in the Ti'at Society that are made air tight with a mixture of asphaltum and hold up to twelve people.
+These are wooden plank boats built by the Tongva currently in the Ti'at Society that are made air tight with a mixture of asphaltum and hold up to twelve people.
 A similar boat is the Chumash tomol.
 The Tongva and Chumash are unique in being the only two nations in the region with plank canoes of this kind.